Reverse Mortgage Did You Know Facts

 - Qualifying for a reverse mortgage loan does not include a specific credit score.
 (However, minimal credit, income and property qualifications do apply.)

-- The borrower, or their heirs if applicable, have up to one year to satisfy the reverse mortgage loan balance when the last surviving borrower permanently leaves the home.
+- The borrower, or their heirs if applicable, has up to one year to satisfy the reverse mortgage loan balance when the last surviving borrower permanently leaves the home.

 - There are a variety of ways you can use a reverse mortgage loan to fit your specific needs and wants including lump sum, a line of credit, and monthly cash flow payments.